EPFL-Center-for-Imaging/napari-woggle-opacity/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-woggle" is free and open source software
+Distributed under the terms of the [BSD-3] license, "napari-woggle-opacity" is free and open source software

 ## Issues